Coronavirus - if you're worried about working

-You should tell your employer if you have a health condition that means you’re ‘clinically extremely vulnerable’.
+You should tell your employer if you have a health condition that means you’re ‘extremely vulnerable’ or ‘vulnerable’.

-There are other things you can do - for example, you could ask your employer if you can:
+There are other things you can do.
+For example, you can ask your employer if you can:

 - use some of your annual leave to take paid time off